Have you used Google Trends?

 How to Use Google Trends: Planning PPC Campaigns

-In addition to helping plan any seasonal campaigns, Google Trends can also help you prepare for any paid search you’re planning.
+In addition to helping plan any seasonal campaigns, Google Trends can also help you get the most out of paid search ads.

-Let’s look, again, at the “Caribbean cruise” search.
+Let’s take another look at the “Caribbean cruise” search.

-More importantly, it will help you prepare for those PPC campaigns.
-During peak times, any paid CPC will likely be higher – which allows you to plan and allocate budget in advance, especially if you’re working inside a more limited budget.
+During peak times, any paid cost per click will likely be higher – which allows you to plan and allocate budget in advance, especially if you’re working inside a more limited budget.
 Instead of spreading your spend across the year, you can target PPC campaigns for just a couple of times a year, when they’ll be most effective.

 Google Trends also gives you access to regional data, which means you can use Google Trends for market research.

 Below, we can see the popularity breakdown of “Caribbean cruise” by state.

-You can break that down even further by selecting the menu arrow, which will give you options to view by City and Metro.
+We can break that down even further by selecting the menu arrow, with options to view by City or Metro regions.

-On a state level, we can clearly see that Florida is the state performing the most “Caribbean curise” searches (it has nearly double the popularity of the second state!)
+On a state level, we can clearly see that Florida is the state performing the most “Caribbean cruise” searches.
+Floridians are more than twice as interested in cruises than any other state!

 Then, we can break it down further:

-When planning a PPC campaign, your top geographic targets would be:
+So we know that when planning a PPC campaign, our top geographic targets would be:

 - Ft.
 Lauderdale